erin-rtfm/Deeni/Cirriculum/Chapter 1: Greetings, Goodybes, and Useful Phrases/Lesson 4: Goodbye.md

 | | Shu' 'aaxu tiiyvsh! | Take care! |

 ## Grammar Notes
-_Shu'-'aa-xu tii-yvsh_ means _Go smoothly._
+_Shu' aa-xu tiiyvsh_ means _Go smoothly._

 ### Well, well, well
-_Shu’_ means _well._ It is an adverb.
+_Shu'_ means _well._ It is an adverb.
 This means it talks about an adjective, verb, or another adverb.
 It always comes before the thing it talks about.

-- Shu’ yvstlh-sri~’: Well-made
+- Shu' yvstlh-sri~': Well-made
-- Shu’ stlh-sri~’: Well done
+- Shu' stlhsri~': Well done
-- Shu’ nashlh-da: I run well
+- Shu' nashlhda: I run well
-- Shu'-aa-xu: Smoothly
+- Shu' 'aaxu: Smoothly